simonbacquie/cf-vagrant-rails/README.md

 # Working with Vagrant VMs

 Virtual Machines are like a another computer running inside your computer.
 As such, you have to start it up and shut it down like an actual computer.
-You can start it up by cd-ing into your project folder and running:
+You can start it up by using cd to get into your project folder (from a Windows prompt) and running:

     vagrant up
 Once the VM is running, you can connect to it and get a command line with:

     vagrant ssh
 You can shut down the machine with:

     vagrant halt

+You'll want to shut down the VM when not working on development stuff, as it consumes a lot of memory and will slow down your machine/use up battery life.